 Fortunately, I was there for just one night, as my plan the next morning was to take the train to Salisbury, a large plains town that hosted the UK’s tallest cathedral.
 Salisbury looks lovely when decorated for the holidays.
 Tasteful lights are strung between lampposts that line the cobblestone streets, and half-timbered houses give the whole place an unmistakable British charm.
 It is small enough to be quaint and large enough to have some industry.
 In other words, it seems like the kind of exurb that Harry Potter might have grown up in.

-Salisbury’s other claim to fame is its proximity to two medieval sites: Stonehenge and Avebury.
+Salisbury has one other claim to fame: its proximity to the medieval sites of Stonehenge and Avebury.
 Stonehenge is just 20 minutes outside of town, while Avebury is perhaps an hour away, in Wiltshire.
-I’d visited Stonehenge once before and decided to check out Avebury this time around.
-Although both sites are believed to be Druidic places of worship in which a circular series of stones harvests solar energy (or something like that), they frankly couldn’t be more different.
+I had visited Stonehenge once before and decided to check out Avebury this time around.
+Although both sites are believed to be Druidic places of worship, at which circular series of stones harvest solar energy (or something like that), they frankly couldn’t be more different.
 Stonehenge can be visited in just ten minutes (although I recommend staying longer), and its stones are positioned close together.

 Avebury, on the other hand, sprawls over several hectares.
-It’s a harder place to photograph, but then again, it attracts perhaps one-fifth of Stonehenge’s crowds, so it’s easier to find solace.
+It is a harder place to photograph, but then again, it attracts perhaps one-fifth of Stonehenge’s crowds, so it’s easier to find solace.
 Unfortunately, it was pouring rain and I couldn’t take nearly as many photos as I would have liked.
 I wandered down a country road to visit a Neolithic burial site called West Kennet Long Barrow, and was soaked to the bone when my bus back to Salisbury finally arrived.
-I’m not sure that I ever got all the mud off of my pants.
+I don’t think I ever got all the mud off of my pants.

 After changing into dry clothes back in Salisbury, it was a delight to spend the evening wandering around town.
-Most British pubs outside of major cities have names like “The Fox and Hound,” “The Bloody Goat,” or “The Boar’s Nest,” and while I can’t remember for certain, I’m pretty sure the place I dined was similarly-named.
+Most British pubs outside of major cities have names like “The Fox and Hound,” “The Bloody Goat,” or “The Boar’s Nest,” and while I can’t remember for certain, I am certain that the place I dined at was similarly-named.
 Incidentally, my hostel, the Salisbury YHA, was all you could ask for in a semi-rural hostel.
 Lodging places often change in quality – and many times for the worse – but I hope this one doesn’t.